-NSW Bar Association on a Working Party of the Motor Accidents Authority (2011-2012), and has been a Mentor with the NSW Bar Association's Mentoring Program (2016-2017).
-Hayley is currently a Research Affiliate with the Faculty of Law of the University of Sydney (Adjunct Senior Lecturer 2015-2019, Research Affiliate since 2020), and is an Honorary Research Scientist with Neuroscience Research Australia (since 2017, ongoing affiliation since 2009).
+(2021-current); and Working Group for Strengthening Support for First Nations Bar Exam Candidates; (2024-Current, Deputy Chair from March 2024).
+She has also represented the NSW Bar Association on a Working Party of the Motor Accidents Authority (2011-2012); has been a Mentor with the NSW Bar Association's Mentoring Program (2016-2017); and is currently a NSW Bar Association appointee member of the Council of Law Reporting for NSW (2021-current).
+Hayley's previous academic appointments include Adjunct Senior Lecturer (2015-2019) and Research Affiliate (2020-2022) with the Faculty of Law of the University of Sydney; and currently as Honorary Research Scientist, Neuroscience Research Australia (since 2017, ongoing affiliation since 2009).

-PROFESSIONAL EXPERIENCE
+PROFESSIONAL EXPERIENCE, APPOINTMENTS, RESEARCH